-You cannot refinance credit card debt but you can do a balance transfer.
-A balance transfer is when you get a new credit card and transfer the balance from your old cards.
+You cannot refinance credit card debt, but you can do a balance transfer.
+A balance transfer is when you get a new credit card and transfer your old cards’ balance.

 Auto loan terms are usually between 36-60 months and have a fixed interest rate.
-The interest rate will be much lower when purchasing a new car financed from the dealer.
-Used cars have higher interest rates that are based on the consumers credit score.
+The interest rate will be much lower when purchasing a new car financed by the dealer.
+Used cars have higher interest rates that are based on the consumer’s credit score.

 A credit card is one of the more popular types of consumer loans.
-A credit card is a line of credit that you can borrow from and make small monthly payments towards the principle balance.
+A credit card is a credit line you can borrow from and make small monthly payments towards the principal balance.

 Student loan payments are usually deferred until you complete college.
-Payments are able to be stretched out of a number of years making the monthly payments relatively small.
+Payments can be stretched out over several years, making the monthly payments relatively small.

-Students are able to pay for college and not have to repay the loan until they have completed school.
+Students can pay for college and not have to repay the loan until they have completed school.

 Credit cards are convenient and are a great way to help build credit.